 DCADV provides training on a variety of topics related to domestic violence, trauma, and healthy relationships.
 Please use this form to request a training for your agency or organization.
 A representative of DCADV's Training and Outreach Team will respond to your request within 5 business days.

 If you are being stalked or abused, take steps to keep your abuser from knowing you are looking for help.
 Please use a safer computer, or call 911, one of Delaware's local hotlines at 302-762-6110 for New Castle County or 302-422-8058 for Kent & Sussex Counties , or the U.S. National Domestic Violence Hotline at 1-800-799-7233 and TTY 1-800-787-3224.

 EMERGENCY "QUICK ESCAPE" BUTTON

-There is a red Quick Escape button in the upper right-hand corner of every page on this website.
+There is a red Quick Escape button in the lower right-hand corner of every page on this website.

 Click this button if your abuser enters the room while you are viewing this website.
 It will close this website and redirect your browser to a neutral page.

 Everything you do online is recorded.
 It is IMPOSSIBLE to clear your tracks completely.
 Your computer stores hundreds of bits of information about everything you do with your computer, including information about which websites you've visited, your passwords, and what your emails say.
 An abuser can easily track the websites you visit or read your email messages.

 If you suspect your activities are being monitored, they probably are.
 Abusers are often controlling and want to know your every move.
 You don’t need to be a computer programmer or have special skills to monitor someone’s computer activities – anyone can do it and there are many ways to monitor your activities - even without having direct access to your computer.
 Using a separate computer is best, but you can protect yourself at home by familiarizing yourself with processes like private browsing, deleting your browser history, clearing your cache and deleting cookies.